Overcoming breastfeeding problems

 Nipple soreness may be caused by many things, including:

 For many women, there is no clear cause of nipple soreness.
-A simple change in your baby's position while feeding may relieve nipple soreness.
+A simple change in your baby's position while feeding may ease soreness.

-You might have sore nipples if your baby keeps sucking as he or she comes off the breast.
+You might have sore nipples if your baby keeps sucking as they come off the breast.
 You can help your baby learn to let go by gently inserting a finger into the side of the mouth to break the suction.

 BREAST ENGORGEMENT OR BREAST FULLNESS